-As an alternative, this package only contains a single file, so in principle, you could download the simpledbf.py file from Github and put it in any folder of your choosing.
+However, this package is currently a single file, so you can just download it into any folder of your choosing.

 Load a DBF file

-This module currently only defines a single class, Dbf5, which is instantiated with a DBF file name, which can contain path info as well.
-An optional ‘codec’ keyword argument that controls the codec used for reading/writing files.
+This module currently only defines a single class, Dbf5, which is instantiated with a DBF file name (can contain path info).
+An optional ‘codec’ keyword argument that controls the codec for reading/writing files.
 The default is ‘utf-8’.
 See the documentation for Python’s codec standard library module for more codec options.

 In : from simpledbf import Dbf5 In : dbf = Dbf5('fake_file_name.dbf', codec='utf-8')

-The Dbf5 object initially only reads the header information from the file, so you can inspect some of the properties.
+The Dbf5 object will initially only read the header information from the file, so you can inspect some of the properties.
 For example, numrec is the number of records in the DBF file, and fields is a list of tuples with information about the data columns.
-See the DBF file spec for info on the column type characters.
-The “DeletionFlag” column is always present as a check for deleted records; however, it is never exported during conversion.
+(See the DBF file spec for info on the column type characters.
+The “DeletionFlag” column is not exported, but simply checks if a record has been deleted.)